syncfusion/ej2-react-docs/src/gantt/gantt/columns.md

 A column template is used to customize the column’s look.
 The following code example explains how to define the custom template in Gantt using the [`template`](../api/gantt/column/#template) property.

+You can check this video to learn about how to use templates for column(based on conditions) and headers in Gantt.

+`youtube:llhPqZOsLdY`

 {% tab template="gantt/columntemplate", compileJsx=true %}

 ```typescript